A Definition To Start With

 These technique allow the man to ejaculate in a timely fashion, and by doing so let him and his partner get all the pleasure and satisfaction which sex in a loving relationship can offer.

-Types Of Delayed Ejaculation
+Categories Of Delayed Ejaculation

 There are several different types of DE, so the treatment program I provided on this website has been designed to deal with as many of them as possible.